Vision & Mission

 The mission of LAP is to provide a one on one opportunity for less experienced members, EITs/Interns, to receive the valuable knowledge from well experienced licensed professionals, P.Engs/Guides/Mentors, which helps them along the way of acquiring their licensure.

-The LAP committee are proud to announce the 2018 Licensure Assistance program in Ottawa from May 30, 2018 to Nov 30, 2018.
+The 2019 Licensure Assistance Program in Ottawa will run from July 2019 to January 2020.
 We are seeking the registration of new EITs and Guides through the PEO website, whereupon we will closely match the Guides and EITs for the program.

 Throughout the six months of the program, Guides will provide EITs with guidance and support as they progress towards their professional licensure status.